Guest Post: Modern Woman's Guide to Holiday Cooking 18

 There is this a part of me that hoped for some drama that night.
 Drama is always fun to write about.
 I had hoped that my brother would go on his traditional rant about the wrong-doings of the pilgrims.
 I had hoped that my mother would yell at me for not following turkey protocol.
 I had even hoped to burn the bird.
 None of that occurred.
 Everyone was happy and merry and the turkey turned out tender and delicious.
 It was a perfectly lovely night.
 I had not ruined Thanksgiving after all.
 Perhaps they will even let me cook dinner for Easter.
 After all, how difficult can baking a ham be?

-April M. Whidden , who resides in Portland, OR , who is a freelance writer.
+This original article is authored by April M. Whidden , who resides in Portland, OR , who is a freelance writer.
 Permission was given to republish this Article.
 2005 © April M. Whidden.
 All Rights Reserved and stay with the Author.